 Therese Shire

-Therese Shire earned a M.A. in Music Education at the University of Music and Performing Arts, Vienna as well as a degree in German Literature at the Universities of Karlsruhe and Vienna.
 She is highly interested in the workings of language, in metaphorology and music in literature, particularly in the verbalization of aural impressions.
 Her diploma thesis dealt with forms of musical description and was titled "Musik in Sprache gefasst.
 Formen der Musikbeschreibung bei E. T. A. Hoffmann".

-She taught at the University of Karlsruhe and at Rutgers University, NJ, as a German language instructor.
+Before coming to Harvard, she taught at the University of Karlsruhe and at Rutgers University, NJ, as a German language instructor.

-Since 2013, Therese worked as a pianist, director and performance artist under the artist name Cafasso.
+Since 2013, Therese worked as a pianist, director and performance artist under the artist’s name Cafasso.
 As a member of the music theater ensemble Schlüterwerke, she researched as well as performed a variety of rare works.